 Artistic communities are druggy communities or they're hack communities (craftsmen not visionaries) - this is inevitable.
 The East Village now can only be afforded by rich NYU students, old bastards with rent controlled apartments, and/or German or Japanese ex-pats.
 The Allies are chased across to Brooklyn, scrounging in the cracks between the "hood" and the rich hipster zones for a cheap rent that doesn't involve getting jumped when coming home in the dead of night, drunk as a lord, which is too frequent to dismiss.

-But there's always the 90s to revisit, and now, thanks to a genius female Iranian director, there's an indication some element of the black and white vampire urban druggy denizen dream lives on, in a sub-section of the Interzone where it's always balmy, where it's forever the 80s, and LPs and cassette mix tapes are still the hard currency of connection.
+But there's always the 90s to revisit, and now, thanks to a genius female Iranian director, there's an indication some element of the black and white vampire urban druggy denizen dream lives on, in a sub-section of the Interzone where it's always balmy, where it's forever the past, and LPs and cassette mix tapes are still the hard currency of connection.
 Iran's Bad City (aka Bakersfield, CA) the paradise of an eternal spring break in a town one step away from the clankety-clank of Eraserhead.
 But first.

 1995- Dir Abel Ferrara